KeneanDita/Vendly/README.md

 Once the server is running:

-* Visit the homepage to browse available products
+- Visit the homepage to browse available products
-* Register or log in to your account to manage your cart and place orders
+- Register or log in to your account to place orders, and contact sellers.
-* Access the admin dashboard at `/admin/` to add products, view orders, and manage users
+- Access the admin dashboard at `/admin/` to add products, view orders, and manage users

 ## Contact